-- the quality, safety, and efficacy of medical and pharmaceutical products, supplies, and therapies; - the operation of hospitals, manufacturing facilities, and laboratories; - Product releases and approvals; - the planning, construction, equipping, and management of health care facilities;
+- the quality, safety, and efficacy of medical and pharmaceutical products, supplies, and therapies; - the operation and licensing of hospitals, other health care facilities, manufacturing facilities, and laboratories; - the planning, construction, equipment, and management of pharmaceutical and medical-technological production facilities; - the planning, construction, equipment, and management of health care facilities;

-- the rate of, and accurate reporting and billing for, government and third-party reimbursement; - the labeling and designation of pharmaceutical products and their marketing; - compensation of medical directors and other financial arrangements with physicians and other referral sources.
+- permits from public authorities and monitoring of clinical and non-clinical research and development activities; - product releases and approvals for new products and product modifications; - the rate of, and accurate reporting and billing for, government and third-party reimbursement; - he labeling and designation of pharmaceutical products and their marketing; - attracting qualified personnel; - compensation of medical directors and other financial arrangements with physicians and other referral sources; - access to, collection, publication, use, and security of health information and other protected data.

-If Fresenius fails to comply with laws or regulations, this may give rise to a number of legal consequences, including monetary and administrative penalties, increased compliance costs, exclusion from governmental programs, or a complete or partial curtailment of our authorization to conduct business, any of which could have a material adverse effect on our business, financial condition, or results of operations.
+If Fresenius fails to comply with laws or regulations, this may give rise to a number of consequences, including monetary and administrative penalties, increased compliance costs, exclusion from governmental programs, or a complete or partial curtailment of our authorization to conduct business, any of which could have a material adverse effect on our business reputation, financial condition, or results of operations.